genesiscommunitysuccess/docs/docs/tutorials/excel-to-genesis/excel-tut-2.md

 ### Structure

-The content of each sheet in the workbook is essentially a simple grid.
+The content of each sheet in our source workbook is essentially a simple grid.

 By default, the conversion process will convert each separate worksheet into a table.
 That works well for the workbook we have here.